Best La Crosse, WI Portrait Locations

 La Crosse Local Businesses

 We are blessed with some amazing local architecture, which creates amazing opportunities.
-For example, we did a shot at the Charmant Hotel for some recent senior photos.
+For example, we did a shot at the Charmant Hotel for some recent personal branding photos.
 The hotel has such a unique interior presence that it makes for a variety of wonderful images, especially with creative lighting.
 By bringing our own light in a small package, we have endless potential options.

 Downtown Alleys around La Crosse

 We all drive by them everyday and don’t look twice, but some of the alleys in downtown La Crosse are photographic diamonds in the rough.
 They allow for an interesting perspective and a really cool urban vibe.
 With creative lighting, we can do some really neat stuff all over town like on this shoot with Sam.

 When I first got into portraits, I assumed that I needed the panoramic vistas and amazing cityscapes I’ve seen traveling the world.

 As I’ve learned more and studied images from world class portrait photographers, I’ve come to understand that creative perspective and lighting can make the best background, but you as the subject make the scene.

 In this collection, all these images were shot merely in our own yard.